 From January 1, 2021, UK nationals shall pass the theory and practical exams to get an Italian license.

 The license that was first obtained in Italy and then converted in the UK is the exception to the abovementioned.
 In this instance, retaking the exams to earn an Italian license upon return to Italy is not essential.

 Please notice that, starting from March 30, 2023, the Italian Department of Motor Vehicles offices accept applications for conversion of UK driving licenses, in accordance with the provisions of the relevant Agreement, signed in December 2022.

 Driving in Italy as a Tourist

 Tourists in Italy can drive with a driving license issued by the European Union.

 In case of driving licenses issued in a non-EU Country, tourists shall obtain an International Driving Permit (IDP) from a local car association, following the abovementioned rules.

-Yes: motor vehicles, motorcycles and trailers registered in a foreign country and owned by a person domiciled in Italy, may circulate in Italy but they must be registered with an Italian license plate within 3 months of obtaining residence.
+Yes, it is possible to drive in Italy with a foreign license plate.
+Motor vehicles, motorcycles and trailers registered in a foreign country and owned by a person domiciled in Italy may circulate in Italy but they must be registered with an Italian license plate within 3 months of obtaining residence.